-The GFM has provided a new multi-user space, for the Gosport community, located in Bay House Sports Hall, Gosport – a superb new resource.
+The GFM hosts a multi-user space, for the Gosport community, located in the Bay House Sports Hall.
 We have sought some sponsorship for the centre’s development.
-BAE have provided us with the vast majority of funds for Phase 1 and 2 along with support from NATS.
-Local engineering business Flitetrak and signage company Signs Express are supporting us too.
+BAE provided us with the vast majority of funds for Phase 1 and 2 along with support from NATS.
+Local engineering business Flitetrak and signage company Signs Express supported us too.
 The support of the NEU has been appreciated also.
-Phase 3-4 of the project will commence once more funding is sourced which will enable the introduction of high specification kit and technology.
-Leading two ENTHUSE Partnerships and engaging with the Solent LEP is enhancing our reach.
+The GFM have led two ENTHUSE Partnerships which has brought about further resourcing in addition to our engagement with Solent LEP who provided us with a Pathways grant.
+Phase 4 of the project will commence once more funding is sourced which will enable the introduction of high specification kit and technology.

-- Provide resourcing to enable a multi-purpose, cross phase learning space.
-We anticipate that this area should be able to provide opportunities for ‘hands-on’ construction and other practical activity.
-In addition, there will be the capacity for presentation and showcase of design products as well as lecture facilities.
+Provides resourcing to enable a multi-purpose, cross phase learning space.
+We provide opportunities for ‘hands-on’ construction and other practical activity.
+In addition, there is the capacity for presentation and showcase of design products as well as lecture facilities.

-- Engage the local community about the importance of sharing STEM learning with children from as young as possible.
-The centre will be accessed by GFM pupils and our local community.
+Engages the local community about the importance of sharing STEM learning with children from as young as possible.
+The centre is accessed by GFM pupils and our local community.

-- A dedicated iSTEM+ ‘space’ will also provide and enable quality professional learning to support teachers and support staff in the development of their STEM knowledge, skills application and the craft associated with high quality teaching and learning.
+Provides a dedicated ‘space’ to enable quality professional learning to support teachers and support staff in the development of their STEM knowledge, skills application and the craft associated with high quality teaching and learning.

-- Build local cultural capital by addressing high levels of unemployment – inspire early = success in staying in education/training g people and developing practical skills.
+Builds local cultural capital by addressing high levels of unemployment – inspire early = success in staying in education/training people and developing practical skills.